State of Somaliland: History

 There were also fears of clashes with populations in Ethiopia.

-On July 1, 1960, five days after the former British Somaliland protectorate obtained independence as the State of Somaliland, the territory united as scheduled with the Trust Territory of Somaliland to form the Somali Republic (Somalia).

-A government was formed by Abdullahi Issa, with Abdulcadir Muhammed Aden as President of the Somali National Assembly, Aden Abdullah Osman Daar as President and Abdirashid Ali Shermarke as Prime Minister, later to become President (from 1967–1969).
-On July 20, 1961, and through a popular referendum, the Somali people ratified a new constitution, which was first drafted in 1960.
+Following unification on 1 July 1960, a government was formed by Abdullahi Issa, with Abdulcadir Muhammed Aden as President of the Somali National Assembly, Aden Abdullah Osman Daar as President and Abdirashid Ali Shermarke as Prime Minister, later to become President (from 1967 to 1969).
+On 20 July 1961, and through a popular referendum, the Somali people ratified a new constitution, which was first drafted in 1960.
 The constitution was widely regarded as unfair in the former Somaliland, however, and over 60% of the northern voters were against it in the referendum.
 Regardless, it was signed into law.
 Widespread dissatisfaction spread among the north's population, and British-trained officers attempted a revolt to end the union in December 1961.
 Their uprising failed, and Somaliland continued to be marginalized by the south during the next decades.

+Diplomatic recognition

+During its existence, Somaliland received international recognition from 35 countries, that included China, Egypt, Ethiopia, France, Ghana, Israel, Libya and the Soviet Union.

+Queen Elizabeth II sent the following message to the people of Somaliland to mark independence day:

+The United States Secretary of State Christian Herter sent a congratulatory message, and the United Kingdom signed several bilateral agreements with Somaliland in Hargeisa on June 26, 1960.

+United States Secretary of State Christian Herter sent the following letter:

+Governance

+The system of governance for Somaliland was established by the Constitution of Somaliland which was enacted by the Somaliland Order in Council 1960 (SI 1960/1060) made by Queen Elizabeth II of the United Kingdom on 23 June 1960.

+The Order in Council explicitly stated that "Somaliland shall become an independent country on the 26 day of June, 1960" and that British protection over Somaliland would lapse on the same date.
+The introduction to the constitution defined Somaliland's territory as being all the territory of the British Somaliland Protectorate.

+The constitution established three branches of government following the Westminster system: